eugenp/tutorials/spring-cloud-modules/spring-cloud-bootstrap/README.md

 ## Guide to Microservices: with Spring Boot and Spring Cloud Ebook

+This module contains code about bootstrapping Spring Cloud applications that are part of the Guide to Microservices: with Spring Boot and Spring Cloud Ebook.

 ### Running the Project

 - First, you need a redis server running on the default port